Skip to main content

 Translating evidence-based interventions into clinical and community practice

-Our goal is to design and disseminate health promotion interventions with broad reach, particularly with groups experiencing health inequities, and effectively improve and maintain improvements in health that can be adopted, implemented, and sustained in communities that experience health disparities.
+Our goal is to design and disseminate health promotion interventions with broad reach to effectively improve and maintain improvements in health that can be adopted, implemented, and sustained broadly across a range of communities.

 View Current Projects